-Most of the mountain bike trails here are easy, but there area few more difficult spots.
-One nice advantage is the Sope Creek mountain bike trails link up with the Cochran Shoals trails to the south for even more adventure.
-In total, there are 6.7 miles of designated miountain biking trails from the Sope Creek Parking area on Paper Mill road to the paved Cochran Shoals loop to the South.
+Most of the mountain bike trails here are easy, but there are a few more difficult spots.
+One nice advantage is the Sope Creek mountain bike trails link up with the Cochran Shoals trails, located off Columns Drive, to the south for even more adventure.
+In total, there are 6.7 miles of designated mountain biking trails from the Sope Creek Parking area on Paper Mill Road to the paved Cochran Shoals loop to the South.

 Watch out on the dual trails, especially if you have kids with you.
 Sometimes the mountain bikers are going quite fast and you don’t always see them until they are right on top of you.

-Legend has it that Sope Creek got it’s name from an Cherokee Indian chief who lived along the Chattahoochee River between Roswell and Marietta.
+Legend has it that Sope Creek got its name from an Cherokee Indian chief who lived along the Chattahoochee River between Roswell and Marietta.
 He was a favorite with the locals because he spoke English and was kind to the local children.
-When the Indians were rounded up for the Trail of Tears, locals came to Chief Sope’s defense asking the Guard to let him stay.
+When the Native Americans were rounded up for the Trail of Tears, locals came to Chief Sope’s defense asking the Guard to let him stay.

 The mill was rebuilt after the Civil War, but succumbed to fire again in 1870 destroying the main building.